 Our school day starts at 9.05am.
-Children should assemble on the playground and come into school via the front or back gate.
-The back gate is located at the far back corner of the school and can be accessed via Green Lane, (opposite Buxton Community School).
+Children should come into school via the front or back gate and assemble on the playground.
+The back gate is located at the far back corner of the school and can be accessed via Green Lane (opposite Buxton Community School).
 The back gate is opened at 8.45am and 3.20pm, for access, and is closed at all other times, but it can always be opened from inside the grounds.
 We would encourage as many parents/carers as possible to use the back gate to ease congestion.
-Supervision is provided from 8.45am (This means you have time to drop your child if you then have to go to the Infant School to drop a younger sibling.)
+Supervision is provided from 8.45am (this means that you have time to drop your child if you then have to go to the Infant School to drop a younger sibling.)
 Please do not arrive before 8.45am.
 We encourage parents to leave their child in the playground to encourage independence but of course in the early days of Year 3 you are more than welcome to come into school with your child.
 If at any point in your child's time at Buxton Junior School you are anxious about leaving your child, please feel free to come in to talk to their class teacher or to phone school to check your child has settled.

 Travel to and from school

 Parking is very tight on Mosley Road and parents and carers are not permitted to drive onto school grounds.
-Please don't park on the white lines outside the school gates and turn off the engine.
-It would be safer for you to park further down Mosley Rd, on Compton Road or on Green Lane.
+Please don't park on the white lines outside the school gates and turn off the engine while you wait.
+It would be safer for you to park further down Mosley Road, on Compton Road or on Green Lane.
 Preferably, we would encourage all our children and parents to walk, cycle or scoot to school where they can.
 We have a bike and scooter rack in school.

 School Meals Dinner menus are usually issued twice yearly by DCC.
 Children may choose school lunches or to bring lunch from home and we also offer ‘flexi-dining’ where children can choose to have a school lunch on certain days only.
 As well as the main choice, a vegetarian option, jacket potatoes or sandwiches are also available.
 Any special dietary requirements can be catered for (a medical form will need to be completed if required).
 If your child brings a packed lunch from home we ask that no nuts/nut products are included, as we have children in school with a nut allergy.
 The class teacher will ask children at morning registration whether they will be having a school lunch each day.

-School meals for children are currently £2.10 per day / £10.50 per week.
+School meals for children are currently £2.20 per day / £11 per week.
 You can also pay termly if you wish.
-Payment must be made by cash or cheque made payable to DCC.
+We recommend payment through ParentPay or alternatively by cash or cheque made payable to DCC.
 Please ensure any monies are sent in an envelope marked clearly with your child’s name, class, amount enclosed and what it is for.

 Children can bring a healthy snack from home to eat at breaktime, such as fruit, cereal bar etc. Please ensure all snacks are nut free due to allergies in school which can be potentially life threatening for some of our pupils.
 We do not allow sweets and chocolate in school.